-In order to define the extent and scope of the planning permission
+In order to define the extent and scope of the planning permission.

-3. The planning permission hereby granted for the solar farm shall be for a temporary period only, to expire 40 years after the date of the first commercial export of electrical power from the development.
+3. The planning permission hereby granted shall be for a temporary period only, to expire 40 years after the date of the first commercial export of electrical power from the development.
 Written confirmation of the first export date shall be provided to the Local Planning Authority within one month after the event.